-For grades 2-5, ESOL Levels 2-4 students who receive part of their ESOL instruction from a regular classroom teacher, the ESOL grade may reflect performance in some language components, while the language arts grade may reflect performance in other components that are provided to meet their special needs.
-This may require that more than one teacher grade the language arts/ESOL components.
+For grades 2-5, ESOL Levels 2-4 some students may receive part of their instruction from the regular classroom teacher and the ESOL resource teacher.
+The ESOL grade may reflect performance in some language components, while the language arts grade and/or Reading grade may reflect performance in other components that are provided to meet their special needs.
+This may require that more than one teacher grade the Language Arts/Reading/ESOL components.

-• Home Language Arts (Spanish-S, Haitian-Creole Language Arts): Letter grades of "A"-"F" are to be given which reflect the students' progress in oral communication, reading, and writing skills developed in the home language.
+Home Language Arts (Spanish-S, Haitian-Creole Language Arts): Letter grades of "A"-"F" are to be given which reflect the students' progress in oral communication, reading, and writing skills developed in the home language.
 On the report card, students whose home language is Spanish are graded under Home Language Arts/World Languages.
 Students whose home language is Haitian-Creole are graded under Home Language Arts.
 Students not participating, or with interrupted participation, in Home Language Arts are not to receive a letter grade.
 Instead, they should receive Comment No. 26 - "No grade awarded due to student's alternate assignment."